Top of page

 LINC Courses

-LINC courses (Learning through Inclusive Collaboration) pair faculty from different disciplines, each teaching their own independent course, to create points of intersection, or links, between the two courses -- a few common readings, presentations, projects, etc., on which faculty and students in both classes will cooperate/coordinate.
+LINC courses pair faculty from different disciplines, each teaching their own independent course, to create points of intersection, or links, between the two courses.
+Faculty and students in both classes collaborate on a few common readings, presentations, projects, etc.

 Why LINC?

-The HHMI LINC initiative (Learning through Inclusive Collaboration) seeks to unlock the powerful synergy of intellectual and social inclusivity in the classroom to drive innovation at Emory University.
+The LINC initiative seeks to unlock the powerful synergy of intellectual and social inclusivity in the classroom to drive innovation at Emory University.
 We see interdisciplinary work as a fundamental form of intellectual inclusivity.
 Working across and between disciplines offers a multiplicity of points of entry, maximizing participants’ ability to find and express their perspectives and interests.

 We see broad participation and engagement, by both students and faculty, as a key measure of social inclusivity.
 We propose that intellectual inclusivity, expressed through path breaking interdisciplinary practice, promotes social inclusivity by facilitating and attracting the participation of people from a wide range of identities, perspectives, and approaches.
 Through LINC courses that leverage existing courses to create points of intersection, we will assess whether intellectual inclusivity promotes social inclusivity and fosters innovation.